NLCSGRV/Getting-And-Cleaning-Data/README.md

 >source("run_analysis.R")

+## Files Included
+* README.md (This file)
+* run_analysis.R - The R script used to create the tidy data set from the source files.
+* CodeBook.md - The code book describing the structure of the tidy data set and the process used to create it.

 ## Processing

 ###Initialisation

 The old working directory into the variable *oldWorkingDir* and sets the working directory to the value in *workingDir*.
 Change this latter variable to the working directory of your choice.
 The "plyr" package is loaded (and installed if necessary).

 ###Acquiring and decompressing the raw data
 We create a subdirectory to hold the downloaded data if this directory does not already exist.
 We then switch the working directory to that subdirectory and attempt to download the zip file containing the raw data, if that file does not already exist.
 Finally, we unzip the data file before setting the working directory back to the parent directory.